eparrish64/atlas-hbsm-charged-higgs-taunu/README.md

 - Evaluating models (PNN):
   ``evaluate-classifier --channel taulep --db-version v01 --data-streams 2015 2016 2017 2018 --train-data TRAIN_DATA_taulep_fullRun2.pkl --bin-scheme SINGLE --models myOutDirClf/trained_models/model*.pkl --direct --eval-nn --outdir myOutDirClfEval --categories SR_TAUEL SR_TAUMU DILEP_BTAG --cluster --rs-manager CONDOR``

-- If running via condor, will have to rerun after jobs are done with --merge-hists option
+- If running via condor, will have to rerun after jobs are done with ``--merge-hists`` option
 - There are many options to for training options and evaluation.
 Please thoroughly read the ``train-classifier`` script to understand what type of classifier you are training.

 #### Partial Unblinded Signal Region
 - The option to run over the partially unblinded signal region (defined in ``hpana/categories.py``) can be used with ``run-analysis``, ``draw-plots``, and ``evaluate-classifier``.
+- Specify where your friend files are located with the ``frienddir` option.
+Otherwise, it will default to Blake's eos directory.